ZhiwenShao/JAANet/README.md

 The 3-fold partitions of both BP4D and DISFA are provided in the folder "data".

 ## Preprocessing
-- Run "face_transform.cpp" to conduct similarity transformation for face images.
+- Run "prep/face_transform.cpp" to conduct similarity transformation for face images.
-- Run "convert_imageset" of Caffe to convert the images to leveldb or lmdb
+- Run "tools/convert_imageset" of Caffe to convert the images to leveldb or lmdb
 - Prepare the training data and modify the paths in the "model/BP4D_train_val.prototxt"
   - A recommended training strategy is that selecting a small set of training data for validation to choose a proper maximum iterations and then using all the training data to retrain the model
   - The loss_weight for DiceCoefLoss of each AU is the normalized weight computed from the training data
-  - The lr_mult for au_mask_conv corresponds to the enhancement coefficient \lambda_3, and the loss_weight of au_mask_loss is related to the reconstruction constraint E_r and \lambda_3
+  - The lr_mult for "au*_mask_conv3*" corresponds to the enhancement coefficient "\lambda_3", and the loss_weight of "au*_mask_loss" is related to the reconstruction constraint "E_r" and "\lambda_3"
 ```
    \lambda_3 = 1: